jmstassen/song-list/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project
-- [ ] Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes)
+- [X] Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes) User has many Songs
-- [ ] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
+- [X] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User) Lines belong to Songs
-- [ ] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
+- [X] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients) 1.
+User has many setlists through song permissions, 2.
+Setlist has many songs through song selections
-- [ ] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
+- [X] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients) song has many setlists through song selections, setlist has many songs through song selections *maybe this should be users<>setlists through setlist permissions?
-- [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+- [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity) need to implement order? implement permissions?
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [X] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item) User, song, setlist have validations
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [X] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) alpha for songs, today or future for setlists
-- [ ] Include signup (how e.g. Devise)
+- [X] Include signup (how e.g. Devise) not using Devise, just rails
-- [ ] Include login (how e.g. Devise)
+- [X] Include login (how e.g. Devise) not using Devise, just rails
-- [ ] Include logout (how e.g. Devise)
+- [X] Include logout (how e.g. Devise) not using Devise, just rails
-- [ ] Include third party signup/login (how e.g. Devise/OmniAuth)
+- [X] Include third party signup/login (how e.g. Devise/OmniAuth) Omniauth with google
-- [ ] Include nested resource show or index (URL e.g. users/2/recipes)
+- [X] Include nested resource show or index (URL e.g. users/2/recipes) users/11/songs
-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
+- [X] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new) setlists/1/songs/new
-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [X] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm:
 - [ ] The application is pretty DRY